GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Introduction

-Forecasting graph-based time-dependent data has many practical applications that are important to our life and society.
-However, \rone{it is challenging} as models must capture \textit{\rone{spatial} dependency} and \textit{temporal dependency} within the data and also account for useful \textit{auxiliary information} for accurate predictions. \rone{First, the graph structure of the data, which captures spatial dependency between different time series, is often unknown in many applications.
-Models should account for the graph structure and leverage it for better forecasting.} Second, graph-based time-dependent data may exhibit both \textit{short-range} and \textit{long-range} temporal dependency; for example, the data at the next time instant (for prediction) may be similar to not only recent previous data (i.e., short-range dependency) but also to data from long time ago (i.e, long-range dependency).
-This is further complicated by \textit{non-stationarity} due to unexpected incidents or events that impact the temporal dependency between the next data and the historical data.
-To take these into account, models should pay careful attention to the historical data that the next data truly depends on.
-Third, auxiliary information may impact the evolution of graph-based time-dependent data.
-For example, weather may affect taxi demand at certain locations.
-Such auxiliary information is helpful for forecasting and should also be accounted for by models.
-In this paper, we use real-world data to illustrate these three challenges (see Section \ref{sec:challenges} for details).
+Forecasting graph-based time-dependent data is crucial for numerous practical applications that significantly impact our lives and society.
+However, this task is challenging as it requires models to accurately capture both \textit{spatial and temporal dependencies} in the data while also considering relevant \textit{auxiliary information} for precise predictions.
+Firstly, in many cases, the graph structure representing spatial dependency among different time series is unknown.
+Effective models should not only account for this structure but also exploit it to enhance forecasting accuracy.
+Secondly, graph-based time-dependent data can exhibit both \textit{short-range} and \textit{long-range} temporal dependencies.
+For instance, data for the next time step might be influenced not just by recent data (short-range dependency) but also by data from much earlier periods (long-range dependency).
+This complexity is further amplified by \textit{non-stationarity}, where unforeseen events alter the temporal relationships between upcoming and historical data.
+Models need to discern and focus on the specific historical data that is most relevant to future predictions.
+Thirdly, auxiliary information, such as weather conditions affecting taxi demand, can significantly influence the evolution of this data.
+Incorporating such auxiliary data is vital for more accurate forecasting.